“Here to Help” is a support column written especially for Formstack’s awesome, loyal customers.

 #3: Adjust Your Form’s File Upload Settings

 If you work in human resources, accepting file uploads on your online forms could be a huge time-saver.
-Click below to learn how USA Sport Group takes advantage of web form attachments to collect necessary documentation from overseas job candidates.
+Learn how USA Sport Group takes advantage of web form attachments to collect necessary documentation from overseas job candidates.